Mulligatawny soup. Savoury lentils. Chicken. Indian spices. Ginger. Garlic. And lemon. How can you go wrong?

 Make this when you want something different.
 Comforting.
 Deeply satisfying.
 And so tasty.
 If you like dal, you are going to love mulligatawny soup.

 It can be what’s for dinner.
 With a paratha or naan.
 Little green salad on the side.
 It’s that satisfying.
 Soup that eats like a meal.

-It doesn’t have to be an Indian dinner.
-Leave the chicken out and you have a nice “cream of” soup without the cream.
+Leave the chicken out and you have a nice “cream of” style soup without the cream.
 Very posh.
-Use water or vegetable stock for a vegetarian option.
+Perfect for a dinner party.
+Just keep the portions small.

 Mulligatawny soup – English or Indian?

 Mulligatawny soup comes from Colonial India.
 Time of the British Raj.
 Back in the late 1800s.
 It’s an English recipe really.

 Roots in Indian cooking for sure.
 But British.
 It’s like a tame sambar.
 Or a pureed rasam.
 A western take on Indian flavours.
 East meets west.
 Kipling stands corrected…

 Depending on who you believe it is named for the Tamil words for pepper and water.
 This recipe does have a good amount of black pepper in it.

 Roll back on it if you’re not a big pepper fan.
 Use a bit of white pepper instead if you are doing this for a dinner party.
 No little black flecks that way.

 Or embrace those black flecks.
 Feature them.
 That’s what I do.
 It’s pepper water.
 It should have pepper.
 I think anyway.